Mukhtar al-Thaqafi: Return to Kufa

-A view of modern-day Kufa, the headquarters of Mukhtar, and its Great Mosque, where his grave is located.
+A view of modern-day Kufa, the headquarters of Mukhtar, and its Great Mosque, where he is buried.

 In Kufa, Mukhtar began recruiting people to take revenge against the killers of Husayn, promising them victory and fortune.
 At the same time, Sulayman ibn Surad, a companion of Muhammad and an Alid supporter, was rallying a group of Kufans, who called themselves Tawwabin, to fight the Umayyads to atone for their failure to support Husayn during the Battle of Karbala.
 The Tawwabin movement created difficulties for Mukhtar.
-Most pro-Alid Kufans supported Ibn Surad because he was Muhammad's companion, and as a result, Mukhtar was unable to attract many recruits.
+Most Alid partisans in Kufa supported Ibn Surad because he was Muhammad's companion, and as a result, Mukhtar was unable to attract many recruits.
 He criticised the Tawwabin's actions as premature and destined for failure, arguing that Ibn Surad was old, weak, and militarily inexperienced.
 He then claimed that he was a lieutenant of Ibn al-Hanafiyya, whom he called the Mahdi.
 He convinced many Alid partisans, including some five hundred mawali (sing. mawlā; local converts to Islam), (Note: In the tribal society of the early caliphate, every Muslim had to belong to an Arab tribe.
 Non-Arab converts were thus incorporated into Arab tribes, although not as equal members, hence the term mawlā (client).) that he was working under the orders of the Mahdi.

 Doubting the authenticity of Mukhtar's claims, a group of Alid partisans from Kufa went to Mecca seeking verification from Ibn al-Hanafiyya.
 He replied in an ambiguous manner that he was satisfied with anyone whom God uses to take revenge on enemies of the family of the prophet.
 They interpreted this as confirmation of Mukhtar's claims and returned to join him.
 To win over the hitherto unpersuaded Ibrahim ibn al-Ashtar, an influential Alid partisan and head of the Nakhai tribe, Mukhtar presented him with a letter, which he claimed was authored by Ibn al-Hanafiyya.
 In it, Ibn al-Hanafiyya ostensibly called himself the Mahdi and urged Ibn al-Ashtar to support Mukhtar.
 After expressing some doubts, Ibn al-Ashtar eventually joined him.
 The letter was likely fabricated, and Ibn al-Hanafiyya seems to have had no involvement in the revolt.
 He tolerated the use of his name, however, and did not disapprove of Mukhtar's activities.
 Nonetheless, when he wanted to visit his followers in Kufa, he was deterred by a rumour, floated by Mukhtar upon hearing this news, that the true Mahdi would not die if struck by a sword.

 Ibn al-Zubayr appointed Abd Allah ibn Yazid as governor of Kufa in 684.
 Fearful of Mukhtar, Ibn Yazid imprisoned him.
-Some time later, Abdullah ibn Umar interceded for Mukhtar, who promised to refrain from anti-government activity and was released.
+Sometime later, Abd Allah ibn Umar interceded for Mukhtar, who promised to refrain from anti-government activity and was released.